-- Even the installed programs may not work/open perfectly.
+- Even the installed programs on the partition may not work/open perfectly.

 - No file-level compression and encryption (Full disk encryption and BitLocker still work)

-As ReFS consumes more computer resources to work, it may impact the lower level servers and desktop computers.
-It may not be a significant issue in the data center with high end (right configuration) servers.
+As ReFS consumes more computer resources to work, it may impact the lower-level servers and desktop computers.
+It may not be a significant issue in the data center which usually have high end (right configuration) servers.

-Windows Pro and Home Edition do not support ReFS file format.
-You will not get an option to format in ReFS as shown below.
-Also, few registry hacks suggested by other websites will not work if you have the wrong version of Windows 10, or 8.1.
+Windows Pro and Home Edition do not support the ReFS file format.
+You will not get an option to format in this file system.
+Also, a few registry hacks suggested by other websites will not work if you have the wrong version of Windows 10, or 8.1.

 How to Format a D

-You should have Windows 10 Enterprise to get ReFS file format.
-Microsoft has slowly removed ReFS file format support from Windows 10 Pro by the latest Windows updates.
+You should have Windows 10 or Windows 11 Enterprise to get the ReFS file format.
+Microsoft has slowly removed ReFS support from Windows 10 Pro with the latest Windows updates.

-Right click on the partition you need to format and select format.
+Right-click on the partition you need to format and select format.
 Here choose the ReFS file format and unit size.
 You can leave the unit size to default if you do not have any specific size requirement.
-Few programs such as backup applications may require the disk in ReFS format with certain unit size like 64kb, in that case, select the option and format.
+Few programs such as backup applications may require the disk in ReFS format with a certain unit size like 64kb, in that case, select the option and format.